tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 2 heads of the function.

 {{<note>}}
-Note that we do no enforcing of some basic integrity checks for these heads, like enforcing that they have the same number of patterns.
+Note that we don't even do any basic integrity checks for these heads, like making sure that they have the same number of patterns.
 This kind of thing is going to be handled in the simplifier.
 {{</note>}}

 Now that we have a structure for definitions, we can add the two missing types of expressions: `let` and `where` expressions.
-These are two ways to express the same thing: local definitions inside an expression.
+These are really two ways to express the same thing: local definitions inside an expression.
 So:

 ```haskell